-The Preparatory Commission will conduct an evaluation of the requests to participate and preliminary offers, drawing upon such expertise as shall be considered appropriate in the form of an Evaluation Committee.
+- 143. Each request to participate and offer received in due time will be evaluated by the Preparatory Commission in relation to how the request to participate and offer addresses the criteria and requirements set out in this RFP. - 144.
+The Preparatory Commission will conduct an evaluation of the requests to participate and offers, drawing upon such expertise as shall be considered appropriate in the form of an Evaluation Committee.
 The Preparatory Commission will ensure that the selection of outside experts is balanced and from a broad geographical distribution.
-The Preparatory Commission shall take all reasonable steps to ensure that the evaluation of requests to participate and preliminary offers is fair and free from bias.
-In the course of that evaluation, the Preparatory Commission reserves the right to request further information or clarification from any or all of the tenderers in relation to their respective requests to participate and preliminary offers.
+The Preparatory Commission shall take all reasonable steps to ensure that the evaluation of offers is fair and free from bias.
+In the course of that evaluation, the Preparatory Commission reserves the right to request further information or clarification from any or all of the tenderers in relation to their respective requests to participate and offers. - 145.

-133-145.
 The evaluation process shall consist of 4 phases as outlined below: